-4.2.7 The manufacturer of bortezomib developed a decision-analytic cost-utility model to compare the costs and benefits for VMP with those of MPT, CTDa and MP in people with previously untreated multiple myeloma who are not eligible for high-dose chemotherapy with stem cell transplantation.
+4.2.7 The manufacturer of bortezomib developed a decision-analytic cost-utility model to compare the costs and benefits for VMP with those of MPT, CTDa and MP in people with previously untreated multiple myeloma who not eligible for are chemotherapy with stem cell transplantation.
 The model included four health states: before response to treatment; response to treatment without progression; post-progression; and death.
-The times to response or death were estimated from life tables constructed directly from data from the VISTA trial.
+The time to response or death were estimated from life tables constructed directly from data from the VISTA trial.
 Progressionfree survival at 6, 12, 18 and 24 months for MP was estimated from a meta-analysis of the MP arms of included RCTs.
 Progression-free survival was extrapolated beyond 24 months.
 Utility values for health-related quality of life were assigned to each of the states: 0.77 for before response to treatment; 0.81 for response to treatment without progression; and 0.64 for postprogression.
 The model used a cohort of people newly diagnosed with multiple myeloma, with MP as the baseline treatment.
-Treatment effects for VMP, MPT and CTDa were then modelled over time by adjusting the baseline results via HRs.
-HRs were estimated at 48 months for overall survival for each of the RCTs, except the VISTA trial, which had a follow-up of only 36-months.
+Treatment effects for VMP, MPT and CTDa were then modelled over time by adjusting the baseline results via hazard ratios.
+Hazard ratios were estimated at 48 months for overall survival for each of the RCTs, except the VISTA trial which only had a 36-month follow-up.
 Overall survival for patients receiving thalidomide was estimated from five RCTs, some of which included thalidomide maintenance.